Other Legal Resources

 I'm facing criminal charges

 Our site does not give advice about criminal charges or cases.
 People with criminal cases who cannot afford a lawyer are usually appointed a public defender.
-The Minnesota Board of Public Defense has more information, including an application form.
+The Minnesota Board of Public Defense has more information how to apply for a public defender and appeals of criminal cases.

 If you cannot get a public defender, you can either speak for yourself in court or hire a criminal defense attorney.